DriftStories from the 2019/2020 MOSAiC expedition through the Central Arctic

 Dear sea ice fans!

-With the DriftStories, once a month we’ll introduce a member of the ICE Team and share insights into the background of their research area.
-Together with the weekly Sea Ice Ticker, these stories will present the sea-ice-related work being done on site in more detail, and help readers understand the role of sea-ice research within the context of the MOSAiC expedition as a whole.
+With meereisportal.de we accompanied the MOSAiC expedition with sea-ice-related information and detailed ice maps, and reported on the initial findings.
+In the course of ten DriftStories, once a month we showcased experts from the expedition’s ICE Team and explored the backgrounds of their research areas.
+Together with the Sea Ice Ticker the DriftStories offer a closer look at the sea-ice-related work done on site and the relevance of their research for the MOSAIC expedition as a whole.
 We hope you enjoy reading them!

 DriftStories 09 – Algae in the Arctic: Apparently, anything is possible